united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/_index.md

 In addition to the built-in microservices, third-party contextualization solutions can be deployed similarly to [data connectivity microservices](#data-connectivity-microservices).
 For more information on these solutions, check out our extensive tutorials on our [learning hub](https://learn.umh.app/).

 ### Microservices
-- [Node-RED](/docs/architecture/microservices/core/nodered/) is a programming tool that can wire together hardware devices, APIs, and online services.
-- [Node-RED](/docs/architecture/microservices/core/nodered/) is a programming tool that can wire together hardware devices, APIs, and online services.
+- [Node-RED](/docs/architecture/microservices/core/node-red/) is a programming tool that can wire together hardware devices, APIs, and online services.

 ## Unified Namespace